 Revenue from services delivered is recognised in accordance with the over-time recognition principles following the satisfaction of various milestones as the performance obligation is fulfilled towards the customer.
-The primary services comprise Air & Ocean.

-Revenue generated within the Air & Ocean activities typically comprises services such as pick-up, delivery to port, freight and destination services e.g. customs clearance.
+The primary services comprise Air, Ocean, Road and Solutions services.
+Revenue generated within the Air & Ocean and Road activities typically comprises services such as pick-up, delivery to port, freight and destination services e.g. customs clearance.
 These services are considered to represent one single performance obligation satisfied over time.
 Measurement of the fulfillment of the performance obligation is based on the status of the shipment by carriers.
-These services represent a series of distinct services, considered to be one single performance obligation.
-Revenue is recognised as the services are rendered.